a-ignatov-parc/grunt-video-slicer/README.md

 }]
 ```

-An array of objects containing the time range we want to cut our video to.
+An array of objects containing the time range we want to cut our video into.

 If a `name` is specified, then output video clip will be named with this name. e.g. `super-movie.mp4`

 If a `name` is not specified, then output video clip will be named with default pattern `section<index>`. e.g. `section0.mp4`, `section1.mp4`, etc.

-If a `time` is specified, then the video clip will be cut from time specified in first value and end at time specified at second value.
+If a `time` is specified, then the video clip will be cut from time specified in the first value and will end in the time specified at second value.

 If a `time` is not specified, then task will encode full length source file into specified codecs with specified name.

-If `time` specified as `time: [1, 10]`, then the video clip will start at 1sec and end at 10sec.
+If `time` is specified as `time: [1, 10]`, then the video clip will start at 1sec and will end at 10sec.

-If `time` specified as `time: [10]` or `time: 10`, then the video clip will start at 10sec and end at the end of source file.
+If `time` is specified as `time: [10]` or `time: 10`, then the video clip will start at 10sec and will end at the end of the source video file.

-If `codecs` is specified, then the video clip will be encoded to specified format.
+If `codecs` are specified, then the video clip will be encoded to specified formats.

-If `codecs` is not specified, then the video clip will be encoded to default format list `['mp4', 'webm']`.
+If `codecs` are not specified, then the video clip will be encoded to default formats `['mp4', 'webm']`.

 If `codecs` is specified as `codecs: 'json'`, then the video clip will be encoded to only `json` format.

-If `skip` is specified, then section will be excluded from converting batch.
+If `skip` is specified, then the section will be excluded from the converting batch.

 Example: